ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 the properties of the attestation mechanism, it is possible to uniquely identify a device based on information in the attestation payload or in the certificate used to sign the attestation payload.
 This uniqueness may raise privacy concerns.
-To lower the privacy implications the TEEP Agent MUST present its attestation payload only to an authenticated and authorized TAM and when using an EAT, it SHOULD use encryption as discussed in {{I-D.ietf-rats-eat}}, since confidentiality is not provided by the TEEP protocol itself and the transport protocol under the TEEP protocol might be implemented outside of any TEE.
+To lower the privacy implications, the TEEP Agent MUST present its attestation payload only to an authenticated and authorized TAM and, when using an EAT, it SHOULD use encryption as discussed in {{RFC9711}}, since confidentiality is not provided by the TEEP protocol itself and the transport protocol under the TEEP protocol might be implemented outside of any TEE.
 If any mechanism other than EAT is used, it is